-Performed at the Erasmus Huis, the location for Dutch’s cultural center, and received an award for outstanding performance for piano
+Performed at the Erasmus Huis, the location for Dutch’s cultural center, and received an award for outstanding performance

 Chosen out of 30 pianists that has performed at the concert

 PT.
-Kalbe Farma Scientist Competition
+Kalbe Farma Science Competition

 FINALISTS

-Achieved the top 10 position out of the whole city of Jakarta that has participated in the Kalbe Farma Competition
+One of the 10 finalists selected from [how many participants] in Jakarta who have participated in the Kalbe Farma Science Competition

 Created an innovative multi-functional bicycle that uses the rotating wheel that is geared to the saw.
 As the bicycle is cycled, the saw will also cut through the objects.